alibaba/GraphScope/docs/loading_graph.rst

 Graphs from Numpy and Pandas
 ----------------------------

-The datasource aforementioned is an object of :ref`Loader`.
+The datasource aforementioned is an object of :ref:`Loader`.
 A loader wraps a location or the data itself. `graphscope` supports load a graph from pandas dataframes or numpy ndarrays.